-663 patients from both phase III studies entered the follow-up phase, accounting to 93.4% (114 patients) and 96.1% (549 patients) of the randomized subjects of studies ALA-AK-CT003 and ALA-AK-CT002, respectively.
+A total of 663 patients from both phase III studies entered the FUP, accounting for 93.4% (114 patients) and 96.1% (549 patients) of the randomized subjects of studies ALA-AK-CT003 and ALA-AK-CT002, respectively.
 Of these, 63.3% (420 patients) were complete responders.
-630 subjects completed the follow-up (102 subjects in study ALA-AK-CT003, 528 subjects in study ALA-AK-CT002) while 33 patients discontinued prematurely.
+Six hundred and thirty subjects completed the follow-up (102 subjects in study ALA-AK-CT003, 528 subjects in study ALA-AK-CT002) while 33 patients discontinued prematurely (Table 2).

-A flow chart of the patient disposition is presented in Fig. 2.
-Patient characteristics are summarized in Table 2.
+A flow chart of the patient disposition is presented in Figure 2.
+Patient characteristics are summarized in Table 3.
 Results are shown for the ITT/FAS follow-up population.